6. Cutting your block into panels and manipulating darts

 6. Creating your new neckline by removing the upper panel.

-7. Technique two: Using your neckline line as a guide to cut your block.
+7. Technique two: Use your neckline line as a guide to cut your block.

 8. Separating the two pattern panels and duplicating the neckline line.